SFTtech/openage/doc/nyan/api_reference/reference_util.md

 Defines how many slots for game entities the container has.
 Multiple game entities may be stacked in one slot depending on the `elements_per_slot` member in `StorageElementDefinition`.

 **carry_progress**
 `CarryProgress` objects that can alter the game entity when the container is filled.
+The objects in the set must have progress type `Carry`.

 ## util.storage.ResourceContainer